alvinmayore24-dev/Mobile-Navigation-App/README.md

 The proposed system addresses this problem by providing a simple mobile interface for searching locations and following directions.

-Project Aim

-To design a user-friendly mobile campus navigation application that helps students, staff and visitors locate important buildings, lecture halls, departments and facilities at DeKUT and obtain simple directions to their destinations.
-Target Users

 The main users of the proposed system are: